intel-lab-lkp/linux/Documentation/usb/dwc3.rst

     to the device.
 If MSI provides per-endpoint interrupt this dummy interrupt chip can be replaced with "real" interrupts.
   - interrupts are requested / allocated on usb_ep_enable() and removed on usb_ep_disable().
-Worst case are 32 interrupts, the lower limit is two for ep0/1.
+The worst case is 32 interrupts, the lower limit is two for ep0/1.
   - dwc3_send_gadget_ep_cmd() will sleep in wait_for_completion_timeout()
     until the command completes.